p00temkin/arctang/README.md

 	..
 Generated wallet from mnemonic with name bob with address ..
    ```

 This creates a walletfile in your local .avm/wallets folder (with the walletname 'bob' in this case) which can be used for future actions which requires an on-chain action.
+If you dont specify the mnemonic argument a random wallet will be generated for you which you then need to fund somehow (transfer from other account or using a faucet).

 ### Opt-in to an ASA Asset